owickstrom/idris-vimscript/README.md

 The good stuff.

 **Please note that this is VERY experimental.
-The Idris Integer type, usually represented as an arbitrary-precision integer, is represented as the Vim number type.**
+The Idris Integer type, usually represented as an arbitrary-precision integer, is represented using the Vim number type.**

 **It's a hack, deal with it. &#x1f60e;**